Wildlife Management Areas in Tennessee

 Alcoholic Beverages

-Possession of any alcoholic beverage, narcotic drug, barbiturate or marijuana while hunting within the management area is prohibited.
+Possession or use of any alcoholic beverage, narcotic drug, barbiturate, or marijuana while hunting within the management area is prohibited.
 No individual may be under the influence of these substances at any time while within a management area.
-The use of any alcoholic beverage is prohibited on these areas year round: Catoosa, Cheatham, Chuck Swan, Forks of the River, Laurel Hill, Pea Ridge, and Prentice Cooper, except in designated camping areas.
+The use of any alcoholic beverages is prohibited on all Wildlife Management Areas, Refuges, or other Wildlife Resources Agency-controlled lands except in designated camping areas or on public waters bordering or contained in Wildlife Management Areas, Refuges, or other wildlife Resources Agency-controlled lands so long as that person is not engaged in hunting.

 Bag Limits

-Statewide bag and possession limits apply unless special exception is indicated.
+Statewide bag and possession limits apply unless a special exception is indicated.

 Baiting